Null Hypothesis Significance Testing

 Before we delve into the next step, which is to calculate the test statistic, please watch the following two Crash Course Statistics videos on the two topics just discussed — Test Statistics and Degrees of Freedom.

-Step 4: Calculate the standard error
+Step 4: Estimate the standard error

 Recall from Module 12, that we considered two frequentist methods for estimating the standard error (SE) of a regression slope — bootstrapping and theory-based (i.e., parametric) formulas.